AdobeDocs/experience-platform.en/help/query-service/use-cases/merchandising-variables.md

 ## Product syntax use cases {#product-use-cases}

-The following use cases focus on returning a merchandising eVar from the the `productListItems` array using SQL.
+The following use cases focus on returning a merchandising eVar from the `productListItems` array using SQL.

 ### Return a merchandising eVar and event